datacamp/courses-drivendata-water-pumps/chapter1.md

 --- type:MultipleChoiceExercise xp:50 skills:1,3  key:41faea81d0
 ## Which Well Quantities are Funtional?

-Take another look at the first plot from the last exercise.
+We have reproduced the first plot from the previous exercise so you can take another look.
 Judging from the plot, which quantity level is most likely to be non-functional?

 You could also run `prop.table(table())` to see the proportion of wells that fall into each set of categories.